prcutler/nflpool/design_overview.md

 key / value pair would be the point category and the number of points the player earned for that category (which could be zero).
 The list is then summed to find the player's total points to determine where they rank in NFLPool.
+Alternatively, a named tuple or Class could be used.
+(Currently stuck on this part.)

 #### Division Standings